Curtiss P-60: Operational history

 Somewhat confusingly, the first production aircraft was still designated YP-60A-1-CU, although this was later changed to YP-60E, to conform with the naming of previous prototypes.

 The YP-60E was powered by a 2,100 hp (1,566 kW) R-2800-18 engine.
 It also featured a cut-down rear fuselage and bubble canopy for improved visibility.

 It first flew on 13 July 1944 and was subsequently delivered to Wright Field.
 However, as the government's development contract had already been cancelled (June 1943), there was no budget for further modifications, let alone a guarantee of a final purchase order.
 Consequently, the only production YP-60E completed was scrapped, on 22 December 1944.
-Curtiss built 354 Republic P-47Gs instead for the USAAF.